 Hendricks Park Rhododendron Garden

 This beautiful park abounds with 78 forested acres and 12 acres of over 5,000 rhododendrons and azaleas, and over 1,000 other native plants.
 The peak blooming season for the rhododendrons is March through the end of May.
+But Hendricks Park is appealing in all seasons with its meandering trails and woods right in town.
 (Allow 1 hour)

 Main Street Springfield